Businesses that compete by saving lives

 Six years into the Sustainable Development Goal (SDG) era, these claims are even more salient.
 Not only are healthcare companies being asked to contribute more to the most ambitious set of health goals we have ever imagined, but they have never been better positioned to deliver.

-Because we have entered a period when economic growth is slowing and an inward-looking nationalism is sweeping across Europe and the United States, causing high income country governments to pull back from active roles in international development.
-With stronger growth continuing in low and middle income countries, most of it driven by the expansion of private sector finance and product markets, companies are better placed than ever to step into the vaccuum.
+Why?
+Because we have entered a period when economic growth is slowing and an inward-looking nationalism is sweeping across Europe and the USA, causing high income country governments to pull back from active roles in international development.
+With stronger growth continuing in low- and middle-income countries, most of it driven by the expansion of private sector finance and product markets, companies are better placed than ever to step into the vacuum.

-But with just 14 years to effectively end deaths in pregnancy, childbirth, and childhood, stop the spread of AIDS, TB, and malaria, eliminate child malnutrition, reduce deaths from non-communicable diseases by one third and deaths from road traffic accidents by one half, and meet all unmet need for modern contraception, it is only shared value strategies that have the power to leverage company assets at the scale needed to achieve such ambitious goals.
-In fact, we will need shared value approaches firing on all cylinders in a majority of healthcare companies by 2020 to have even a chance of achieving the SDGs.
+But with just 9 years to effectively end deaths in pregnancy, childbirth, and childhood, stop the spread of HIV/AIDS, tuberculosis, and malaria, eliminate child malnutrition, reduce deaths from non-communicable diseases by one third and deaths from road traffic accidents by one half, and meet all unmet need for modern contraception, it is only shared value strategies that have the power to leverage company assets at the scale needed to achieve such ambitious goals.
+In fact, we will need shared value approaches firing on all cylinders in a majority of healthcare companies by 2025 to have even a chance of achieving the SDGs.